 When working with a transactional message, there are two types of templates you'll need to consider:

-- The first is the standard message template that is used for most MA Professional messages,
+- The first is the standard message template that is used for most Communications Professional messages,

 - and the second is a unique transactional template called an Attachment template.